Rizwan-Ishaq/SocialGraphPage/index.md

 - John Locke _(5)_
 - Thomas Hobbes _(5)_

 Regarding philosophers this period is dominated by Rene Descartes.
 Being the genius he was, this is not unexpected at all.
+He also has a significantly higher degree than the runner ups, of which Locke and Hobbes are pretty well-known individuals.
+Then there is Hugo Grotius

 ## Peak Enlightenment: Year 1700-1800